ninon-io/ninon-io.github.io/_pages/home.md

 On this website, you will find the following sections:

-- **Introduction to My Researches**: An overview of my research projects and interests.
+- **Introduction**: An overview of my research projects and interests.
 - **Publications, Conferences, and Seminars**: Details about my academic contributions and presentations.
 - **Main Projects**: Information about the key projects I have been involved in.
 - **Pedagogical Material**: Access to course materials for the courses I teach.